SAML-Toolkits/php-saml/README.md

 ##### OneLogin_Saml2_Settings - `Settings.php` #####

-Configuration of the OneLogin PHP Toolkit
+Configuration of the PHP Toolkit

  * `OneLogin_Saml2_Settings` -  Initializes the settings: Sets the paths of the different folders and Loads settings info from settings file or